 c) The Commission may set up small committees of Members and Associate Members interested in particular projects with the object of examining and executing such projects.

-d) An invitation to attend the Conference shall invariably be addressed to the Directing Committee of the International Hydrographic Bureau.
+d) An invitation to attend the Conference shall invariably be addressed to the IHO Secretariat.

 e) The presence of two thirds (2/3) of the Members and Associate Members of the Commission shall constitute a quorum.